paulmiro/tailnet-name-searcher/README.md

 This program will automatically extract your auth cookie from the cUrl file.
 If you want, you can also specify a file that contains only the cookie with `--cookie-file` instead of `--curl-file`

+You don't have to accept the offer immediately.
+They stay valid even if you reroll again.
+(I'm not sure for how long though)

+I included a second script that takes the full token as the first argument and accepts the offer for you (src/accept.py).

 ### Installation

 ### With Nix